Samkth123/KTH-md/IT Risk.md

 Example: Assessing the security of a web application before a product launch.

 **Business Impact Analysis**
-Description: Focuses on assessing the potential impact of technology-related disruptions on business operations, continuity, and recovery.
+Description: Focuses on assessing the ==potential impact of technology-related disruptions== on business operations, continuity, and recovery.
 Example: Determining the criticality of different systems to prioritize disaster recovery planning.

 **Compliance Assessment**
-Definition: Ensures that an organization adheres to relevant regulatory requirements and industry standards for data protection and security.
+Definition: Ensures that an organization ==adheres to relevant regulatory requirements== and industry standards for data protection and security.
 Example: Assessing an organization's compliance with GDPR or HIPAA regulations.

 **Security Risk Matrices**